laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:

-- Copy the playbook file to /etc/ansible .
+- Copy the playbook file to /etc/ansible.
 - Update the host file to include the webservers and ELK server (and IP addresses).
 - Run the playbook, and navigate to command line to check that the installation worked as expected.
 - Playbook: ELK_server.yml Location: /etc/ansible/ELK_server.yml

 [ELK Playbook](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Ansible/ELK_Playbook.txt)

+The Ansible Host File is updated to include the two webservers and the elk server.

 [Ansible Host File](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Ansible/hosts.txt)

-/etc/ansible/hosts:

-[webservers]

-- 10.0.0.7 ansible_python_interpreter=/usr/bin/python3

-- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3

-[elk]

-- 10.2.0.4 ansible_python_interpreter=/usr/bin/python3

 To check if the ELK server is running, the URL is: http://13.83.81.121:5601/app/kibana http://13.83.81.121/setup.php

+## Bonus
 [Link to Bonus: Commands](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Linux/Bonus)